mrmxf/gh-opentsg-tsig-demos/README.md

 Every field is required

-Run the following to generate the curve obj and tsig files.
+Run the following to generate the curve obj and TSIG files.

 ```cmd
 ./generator --conf ./examples/curve.yaml --outputFile ./examples/curve